Area of Study in Property Law

-The first year, a two-semester course in property law provides a foundational understanding of the subject, enabling you to delve deeper in elective courses, such as Land Use & Zoning, Real Estate Transactions and Development, and Real Property Litigation.
+In the first year, a two-semester course in property law provides a foundational understanding of the subject, enabling you to delve deeper in elective courses, such as Land Use & Zoning, Real Estate Transactions, and Real Property Litigation.
 These courses explore the conflicts that arise when the government seeks to regulate the use of private property, when private property owners assert their rights, when stakeholders in real estate development disagree, and other property issues.

-To earn your Certificate of Concentration in Property, you must complete the following courses with a grade of B- or higher:
+To earn your Area of Study in Property, you must complete each of the following courses with a grade of B- or higher:

-You also must receive a C- or higher in Property I and II in order to receive this certificate.
+You also must receive a C- or higher in Property I and II in order to receive this area of study.

 An audited course cannot be used to satisfy an area of study requirement.